Jerusalem, Israel

 FOCUS: Multimedia international reporting.

-COOPERATING UNIVERSITIES: Hebrew University of Jerusalem
+COOPERATING UNIVERSITIES: University of Jamestown

 The Jerusalem Project